 Rhode Island: Del’s Frozen Lemonade

 Franco DeLucia came to Cranston, Rhode Island, in the early 20th century and turned his father’s lemonade recipe from Naples, Italy, into a slushie empire.
 The two newest flavors: coconut and blood orange.
-Take your frozen lemonade to the best picnic spot in your state.

 South Carolina: Benne wafers